BlacketWare/Docs/api/panel.md

 ```
 Object
     error   : bool - Has an error occurred?
-    forms   : Array<username : string, age : int, discord : string, body : string> - The forms.
+    forms   : Array<username : string, age : int, discord : string, body : string> - the forms
         Object - an example object, has no name
-            username   : string - the name of the applicant.
+            username   : string - the name of the applicant
-            age        : int - the user's age.
+            age        : int - the user's age
-            discord    : string - the user's discord.
+            discord    : string - the user's discord
             body       : string - the user's play reason
     pages   : int - how many pages
     page    : int - the current page